hgenru/nose-showtestsdoc/README.md

 =================

 Nosetests plugin to show short test docstring.
-Not recommended for use with other plug-ins.
+Not recommended for use with other plug-ins(at the same time).

 Install
 ------